Charities join forces to #fightfamine

 (CNN)Eight international relief organizations are saying enough is enough.

-The US-based groups say more than 20 million people are facing starvation across northeast Nigeria, Somalia, South Sudan, Yemen and neighboring countries.
+More than 20 million people are facing starvation across northeast Nigeria, Somalia, South Sudan, Yemen and neighboring countries according to the UN.

 Nearly 1.4 million of the affected people are children.